ChrisChV/RaveGen-Telegram-bot-generator/README.md

 ```
 ## Eureka!

-Now find your bot on Telegram and try to tell it someting.
+Now find your bot on Telegram and try to tell it something.

 # Advanced usage